 Buitenschoolse opvang – BSO

 Most basisscholen (primary schools) start at 08:30 and finish at approximately 15:00.
 For working parents Buitenschoolse Opvang – BSO (Before and After School Care) is the usual solution.
 Many primary schools have a BSO on site, others arrange transport to and from the BSO to the primary school.
 Most BSO's have the same opening hours as childcare centres.

 Au-pairs can be hired for a period of one year.
 There are regulations in place for the hiring of au pairs and as such there are registered agencies to contact for further information.
-Au pair Agencies hiring international employees must adhere to the regulations set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority).
+Au pair Agencies hiring international employees must adhere to the regulations set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).